 Historically, a significant portion of our Bitcoin mining machines were sold to customers located in China.
-Because of the adverse changes in the regulatory environment in the PRC, we have been actively exploring the international markets outside the PRC and our revenues generated from sales to customers outside China, such as customers in Southeast Asia, the United States, Australia and Central Asia, represented 97.2% of our total revenues generated from sales of Bitcoin mining machines and related parts in 2022.
+Because of the adverse changes in the regulatory environment in the PRC, we have expanded into global markets and our revenues generated from sales to customers outside China, such as customers in Southeast Asia, Central Asia, the United States, South America and Africa, represented 34.3% of our total revenues generated from sales of Bitcoin mining machines and related parts in 2023.
 As such, we need to ensure that we are compliant with the existing and future laws and regulations relating to our business in the various jurisdictions that are material to our business and operations.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Relating to Our Business and Industry-We are subject to risks associated with legal, political or other conditions or developments regarding holding, using or mining of Bitcoins, which could negatively affect our business, results of operations and financial position."